Intercourse, Pennsylvania: Geography

 Intercourse is located in east-central Lancaster County, in the center of Leacock Township.
 Pennsylvania Route 340 (Old Philadelphia Pike) passes through the center of town, leading west 10 mi to Lancaster, the county seat, and east 22 mi to Downingtown.
 Pennsylvania Route 772 (East and West Newport Road) joins PA 340 for two blocks in the center of town; it leads northwest 6 mi to Leola and southeast 6 mi to Gap.

 According to the U.S. Census Bureau, the Intercourse CDP has a total area of 5.5 sqkm, of which 2396 sqm, or 0.04%, are water.
 Muddy Run, a westward-flowing tributary of Conestoga River, forms the northern edge of the community.

 Intercourse has a hot-summer humid continental climate (Dfa) like the remainder of Lancaster County.
 Average monthly temperatures range from 30.1 F in January to 74.7 F in July.
 The local hardiness zone is 6b.

 Demographics

-According to the 2020 "ACS 5-Year Estimates Data Profiles", 41.0% of the township's population spoke only English, while 51.6 spoke an "other [than Spanish] Indo-European language" (basically Pennsylvania German/German).
+According to the 2020 "ACS 5-Year Estimates Data Profiles", 41.0% of the township's population spoke only English, while 51.6 spoke an "other [than Spanish] Indo-European language" (mostly being Pennsylvania German/German).

 Economy

 Tourism and farming are major industries in the area.
-Small businesses sell Amish crafts, food, and give horse and buggy rides.
+Small businesses sell Amish crafts and food and give horse and buggy rides.
 The town thrives on thousands of tourists who visit the region each year.
 Most of the land surrounding the town is farmland.